 Most recently, Amber worked as a wildlife technician intern for the U.S. Forest Service in Alaska, assisting with a variety of bird projects including monitoring arctic tern colonies, conducting northern goshawk surveys, banding rufous hummingbirds, and monitoring tree swallow nest boxes.
 She also worked on subsistence fisheries projects, which involved setting up fish weirs and remotely monitored cameras to keep track of salmon populations.

-Amber will join Dr. Ignacio Moore’s lab in the fall of 2019 as a Ph.D. student.
+Amber joined Dr. Ignacio Moore’s lab in the fall of 2019 as a Ph.D. student.
 After exploring many aspects of biology, she is most interested in pursuing research to better understand how certain birds respond to changing environments.
 This research will likely be applied to conservation and management, as birds are great indicators of environmental health.
 Amber is excited to be a part of the Interfaces of Global Change program, which will give her the opportunity to strengthen effective science communication, and incorporate interdisciplinary aspects in her research.